reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 ```

 #### Minibus API

+**This is core runtime.
+To be moved to the MiniBus source code in the dev-core-runtime**

 The MiniBus API is a minimal interface to send and receive messages.
 It can be reused in many type of components.
 Components that need a message system should receive this class as a dependency or extend it.
 Classes extending this interface have to implement the following private methods: `_onPostMessage` and `_registerExternalListener` which are described below.